Click to jump to:

 Each proposal will be evaluated based on the following criteria:

 - How the project advances social justice, racial equity, public life, and the goals of the Hispanic Infrastructure Initiative on campus

 - Novelty, significance, and potential public impact of the project

 - The composition of multi-rank research teams (that also include students) and fair collaboration practices

 - Qualifications of the lead PI, co-PIs, and co-Investigators

 - Potential for external funding and further scholarship

 - The proposed use of funds.
 The review panel may elect to disallow certain proposed expenditures.

 Obligations of Recipients of LSS Grants

 As a condition of funding research teams should be prepared and willing to meet with ORCA and IAC over the course of the award term to learn about extramural opportunities and gain support for future grant development.
-Within one month of completion of the project or within 13 months following the transfer of funds (whichever is sooner), PIs must submit a project report including the following information:

 For questions regarding the program, please email email@example.com